AC297rDNAMethylation2021/Healthy-Aging/analysis/EWAS/gene_identification/README.md

 illumina_Methylation_Array_info/

-* Folder of information from illuminating about their array
+* Folder of information from illumina about their array

 top_ranked_cpgs_genes_annotated.xlsx